YSZhuoyang/service-mesh-primer/README.md

     make all

-## Deploy locally on Kubernetes with ISTIO
+## Deploy locally on Kubernetes with Istio

 1. Pull googleapis submodules for gRPC route annotation: